Next Previous Giza Ground Plan Paleo-Horsemen Nasca Monkey

 The Cone & Square formation :

-The K-circle is part of the balanced layout of Athena from head to toe, as we just saw.
-Next, it forms the Cone with two more circles:
+The K-circle takes part in the balanced layout of Athena from head to toe, as we just saw.
+Here, the K-circle forms the Cone with two more circles .

-1) The centers of these three circles lay on one (straight) line.
+1) The centers of the K-circle and of the two new circles lay on one line.

-2) Moreover, the circles are symmetrical (have common external tangents)
+2) In addition, the three circles are symmetrical (have common external tangents)

 The external tangents, which demonstrate that the three circles are symmetrical, and the circles form the Cone.